-This is a one-time, flat fee to set up a new group health plan or move a group to a new carrier and will be billed and collected before submitting the paperwork to an insurance carrier.
+This is a one-time, flat fee to set up a new group health plan or move a group to a new carrier; the fee will be billed and collected at the time of submitting the paperwork to an insurance carrier.
 We will continue to provide quotes and initial calls NO CHARGE; so if you choose not to enroll, you will not be billed.
 For larger groups with 10 or more employees enrolling, we do not charge a set-up fee.

-Our office and staff can spend anywhere from 5-10 hours just on submitting a group paperwork to a carrier- beginning with obtaining and reviewing quotes, picking plans, creating a spreadsheet of options for employees to checking all paperwork, documentation, and applications to be submitted to the insurance carrier.
-Often times we will spend additional time assisting employees in understand and picking a plan, looking up their providers in various plan networks, and providing temp ID cards once the plan is approved.
-Of course going forward, our staff is available year-round to answer Employer and Employee questions from topics ranging from claims to billing to COBRA and IL Continuation questions.
+Our office and staff happily spend all the time needed to help you and your employees choose the right plan!
+We create a Custom spreadsheet of plan choices, review options and hold Zoom Employee meetings!
+We will assist in completing forms, answering questions, and submitting all group paperwork to a carrier- being sure to check all documents and applications before submitting to the insurance carrier.
+We will often spend additional time assisting employees in understand and picking a plan, verifying providers are in plan networks, and providing temp ID cards once the plan is approved.
+Our staff is available year-round to answer your questions (or questions from your office manager or employees) ranging from claims and billing issues or questions to COBRA and IL Continuation rules.

 We do not currently charge a fee for groups with 10 employees or more enrolling in the group health plan.